-Donald J. Shepard
+Donald J. Shepard Charles E. Bunch Marjorie Rodgers

-Charles E. Bunch Dennis F. Strigl Michael J. Ward
+Marjorie Rodgers Cheshire Andrew T. Feldstein Michael J. Ward

 The Nominating and Governance Committee consists entirely of independent directors.
-When the Board meets on April 24, 2018 to organize its committees, only independent directors will be appointed to the Nominating and Governance Committee.
+When the Board meets on April 23, 2019 to organize its committees, only independent directors will be appointed to the Nominating and Governance Committee.

-Mr. Strigl will not stand for re-election to the Board at the annual meeting and, following the annual meeting, will no longer be a member of the Nominating and Governance Committee.
+As Mr. Shepard has reached the mandatory retirement age established by the Board, he will not stand for re-election to the Board at the annual meeting, and following the annual meeting will no longer be a member of the Nominating and Governance Committee.
+The new Chair of the Committee will be selected when the Board meets on April 23, 2019 to organize its committees.

-The Board most recently approved the charter of the Nominating and Governance Committee on November 14, 2017, and it is available on our website at www.pnc.com/corporategovernance.
+The Board most recently approved the charter of the Nominating and Governance Committee on November 15, 2018, and it is available on our website at www.pnc.com/corporategovernance.